crazystorm720/mqtt_lab/README.md

-Certainly!
-Here’s a more detailed and structured presentation of the end-to-end project to ensure clarity and comprehensiveness.
-This will provide context, support, and step-by-step instructions for setting up, generating, training on, and performing inference on MQTT data using LXC containers.

 ### Overview

 This project aims to create a scalable environment for generating, training on, and performing inference on MQTT data using LXC containers.
 We will: